Spiro94/gadfly_flutter_template/template/docs/development_setup.md

 # Development Setup

-Our tech stack is Flutter on the front-end and Supabase on the back-end.
+Our tech stack is Flutter on the front-end.
 To setup your computer for development, follow these steps.

 ## Flutter version management